geoffreylitt/homepage/source/articles/2023-07-25-building-personal-tools-on-the-fly-with-llms.html.md

 In this example, using GPT-4 to code and edit the app is what enabled the feeling of malleability for me.
 It feels magical describing an app and having it appear on-screen within seconds.
 Little React apps seem to be the kind of simple code that GPT-4 is good at producing.
 You could even argue that it's "just regurgitating other code it's already seen", but I don't care—it made me the tool that I wanted.

 I'm a programmer and I could have built this app manually myself without too much trouble.
 And yet, I don't think I would have.
 The LLM is an order of magnitude faster than me at getting the first draft out and producing new iterations, this makes me much more likely to just give it a shot.
-As Simon Willison says, ["AI-enhanced development makes me more ambitious with my projects"](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/):
+This reminds me of how Simon Willison says that [AI-enhanced development makes him more ambitious with his projects](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/):

 > In the past I’ve had plenty of ideas for projects which I’ve ruled out because they would take a day—or days—of work to get to a point where they’re useful.
 I have enough other stuff to build already!